CourtneyBrothers/bangazon-api-sprint1/README.md

 http://localhost:8080/api/v1/product/<product_id>
 {
     "message": "Error error error!",
-    "error": "This product can not be deleted""
+    "error": "This product can not be deleted"
 }
 ```